hyperfwog/frogberry/README.md

 });
 ```

-Performance testing shows that WebSocket connections can process approximately 2.65 blocks per second with an average interval of 372.84ms between blocks, outperforming HTTP polling by about 14% in throughput.

 ### Ultra-Fast Block Collection from HyperEVM

 This example demonstrates how to collect blocks from HyperEVM as fast as possible using HTTP polling with the Bun-powered block collector: